staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 ### A `mixed` type PHPStan journey

-For a few years, I am now contributing to PHPStan with a focus on improving the type inference, which means I am looking into code where `mixed` types are involved and how I can improve the situation.
+For a few years, I am now contributing to PHPStan with a focus on improving the type inference, which means looking into code where `mixed` types are involved and figure out how the situation can be improved.

 In this article I want to share the most meaningful contributions to PHPStan core, but also look at PHPStan extensions work which was helpful along the way.